Theory of resonant x-ray scattering with ultrafast intense pulses: Applications

 \subsubsection{Pulse Duration Dependence}

-In addition to the calculations with 0.25-fs pulses, we also examine the scattering processes in a 2-fs pulse as a function of pulse areas (see Figs. \ref{Fig_2fs_dcs_11pi} and \ref{Fig_2fs_dcs_12pi}).
-We find that the differential cross sections for the elastic scattering is largely independent of the pulse duration, whereas the resonant fluorescence channel reveals strong dependence with pulse duration.
-The role of pulse duration on the resonant fluorescence channel can be understood in the following manner: the resonant fluorescence yield depends on the time-averaged excited state population which effectively depends on the pulse area.
-For a given pulse area of $\pi$-type pulse, the resonant fluorescence yield is nearly independent of the pulse duration provided the pulse duration is smaller than the lifetime of the excited state and photoionization is minimal.
-However, since a shorter pulse requires a larger incident intensity to generate the same pulse area, it results in a lower differential cross section for the resonant fluorescence channel.
-Another equivalent argument made in the frequency domain, is that a shorter pulse has a larger bandwidth resulting in a lower fraction of the incident pulse envelope being resonant and thus requiring a larger intensity to generate the same excited state population.
+In addition to the calculations with 0.25-fs pulses, we also examine the scattering processes with a 2-fs pulse as a function of pulse areas (see Figs. \ref{Fig_2fs_dcs_11pi} and \ref{Fig_2fs_dcs_12pi}).
+We find that the DCSs for the elastic scattering are largely independent of the pulse duration, whereas the resonant fluorescence channel shows a strong dependence on pulse duration.

+The role of pulse duration on the resonant fluorescence channel can be understood in the following manner: the resonant fluorescence yield depends on the time-averaged excited state population, which effectively depends on the pulse area.
+For a given pulse area of $\pi$-type pulse, the resonant fluorescence yield is nearly independent of the pulse duration, provided the pulse duration is smaller than the lifetime of the excited state and photoionization is minimal.
+However, a shorter pulse requires a larger incident intensity to achieve the same pulse area, resulting in a lower DCS for the resonant fluorescence channel.
+In the frequency domain, this is equivalent to a shorter pulse having a larger bandwidth, leading to a lower fraction of the pulse envelope being resonant and thus requiring higher intensity to achieve the same excited state population.

 For $2\pi$-type pulses, the resonant fluorescence occurs only during the pulse.
 Therefore, for a given pulse area of $2\pi$-type pulse, the resonant fluorescence yield tends to increase with the incident pulse duration.
+The results for the total DCS (coherent sum) are qualitatively similar to the results from 0.25 fs, although with a lower fraction of elastic scattering to resonant fluorescence.
+One notable difference is that the interference still manifests for relatively larger pulse areas, due to the smaller bandwidth of the pulse.